 Tim - "Shooting the SAR in Scotland is always a project that takes time to carefully arrange properly and I am always very keen to ensure that we show the work of the SAR to the best of our ability.
 The work of the men and women of the SAR is vital and I have the greatest respect for both their professionalism and skill, as well as the fact that they put their lives at risk on a regular basis to fly in all weathers for the good of those that need them most when they are in distress."

-We have successfully worked with our client BBC studios and UKTV on many projects, the first was to create the digital assets as they were filming the first series of 'Warbird Workshop' that was based around several key legendary vintage aircraft that each featured in separate episodes.
+Over a number of years, we have worked closely with some of our clients shooting and documenting heritage and warbird aircraft.
+We have successfully worked with BBC studios and UKTV on many projects, the first was to create the digital assets as they were filming the first series of 'Warbird Workshop' that was based around several key legendary vintage aircraft that each featured in separate episodes.
 The initial project commenced with the lead aircraft for the entire series, the Spitfire MJ772 at Biggin Hill in London and went on to include all the remaining aircraft in different locations across the UK.

 Spitfire T.9 MJ772.
 Built at Castle Bromwich in late 1943 it was delivered to No. 341 (Alsace) Squadron of the Free French Air Force then based at RAF Perranporth, Cornwall on January 20, 1944.( With the squadron moving to RAF Merston on April 17, 1944 in preparation for D Day, MJ772 with pilot Sergeant Habib flew a sortie on June 6 over the landing beaches of Normandy.
 He reported chasing a FW190 which eventually disappeared into cloud after which he landed safely.
 On June 18 772 suffered Cat Ac FB (Operational Loss) damage which was repaired by June 22 when it was allocated to No. 340 (Ile-de-France) Squadron based at the Advanced Landing Ground at Funtingdon in Sussex.
 Given the code GW-A it then flew two further sorties over the beaches flown by Sergeant Trouillet.